 Insert the new Hold down spring and pin. (you might need three hands for this one!)

-Insert the new Return Spring.
+One suggestion is to use a small cable tie to compress the spring before use & then once installed, simply cut and then remove the small cable tie Insert the new Return Spring.
 Please note the direction of the 'hook' If you install it upside down, you will not be able to connect it to the Primary shoe.
 Install the Spreader Plate and Spring.
 See pic for installed components off the car (as an example).